Work in Practice

 Additional qualitative shifts

-Leadership gained a clearer view of where inconsistency at the management and communication level was affecting execution across teams.
+Leadership received a clearer view of where management response, communication, and role interpretation were affecting execution across teams.

-The strongest insight was not that one session solved the organization's deeper trust and voice issues.
-It was that Immersion made those issues visible, created immediate participant awareness, and gave leadership a clearer path toward sustained Integration work.
+The strongest insight was not that one Immersion solved the organization's deeper trust and voice issues.
+It was that Immersion made those issues visible, created immediate participant awareness, and gave leadership a clearer path for deciding what needed repair next.

 What It Means

-This case does not prove that one Immersion Experience solves every execution problem.
-It shows something more useful.
+This example does not prove that one Immersion solves every execution problem.
+It shows something more useful: Immersion can make important execution patterns visible before an organization commits to deeper repair work.

-The "voice matters" score moved only slightly, from 2.68 to 2.74, which indicated that deeper trust and voice issues would require sustained Integration work beyond a single Immersion Experience.
+The voice matters score moved only slightly, from 2.68 to 2.74, which indicated that deeper trust and voice issues would likely require sustained Integration work beyond a single Immersion engagement.

 Immersion reveals the breakdown.